-3rd August 2020.
-Version 20.9
+14th September 2020.
+Version 20.12

-Further to the government's announcement on 9th July 2020 that swimming pools in England can now start planning to re-open on 25th July 2020, this best practice guidance, which aligns with the government's guidance, has been prepared by STA to give members advice and thoughts around factors they might need to consider and prepare for, ready for re-opening.
+This best practice guidance, which aligns with the UK government's guidance, has been prepared by STA to give members advice and thoughts around factors they might need to consider and prepare for, ready for re-opening pools.